 Designing for India is like a big wedding.
 You must participate to design for Indian consumers – research, observe, and execute.” – Sidharth

 Good design leads to happy customers. mojoMeets Bangalore taught us a lot about how customers see your brand.
-Which is why we must take that extra step to make sure we cater to building trust too.
+This is why we must take that extra step to make sure we cater to building trust too.

 So, what’s your business’s design strategy?